Bryan Austin

-Bryan Cuevas (born September 12, 1967 in Pass Christian, Mississippi) is an American country music artist, known professionally as Bryan Austin.
+Bryan Cuevas (born September 12, 1967) is an American country music artist, known professionally as Bryan Austin.
 Signed to Liberty Records' sister label Patriot Records in 1994, he released an album and two singles for the label.
 The first of these singles, "Radio Active", charted on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.

 Biography

 Bryan Cuevas was born September 12, 1967 in Pass Christian, Mississippi.
 Cuevas was raised near Biloxi, Mississippi.
 In the late 1980s, he founded a band called Texas Flat, whose membership occasionally included Brett Favre, who would later become a quarterback for the Green Bay Packers.